 Daniel Toroitich arap Moi, a man that many in Kenyatta’s inner circle had viewed as a passing cloud, then went on to rule Kenya for 24 years.
 As an outsider his rule was marked by redistribution (as in the District Focus for Rural Development, gated); an attempt at greater control of the political sphere (he turned Kenya into a party-state); and poor economic performance (Kenya’s dominant economic group was excluded from political power).
 The coup attempt in 1982 was a reaction to Moi’s controlling tendencies.
 Earlier in the year he had engineered a change in the constitution to make Kenya a one party state.
 By 1990 a combination of economic collapse and increasing popular resentment made political liberalization inevitable (it also helped that democracy promotion by Western governments became sexy).

-Despite his faults, Moi maintained the hold of the center.
+Despite his many faults, Moi maintained the hold of the center.
 He saved the elite around Kenyatta from self-destructing by refusing to share power and wealth.
 More crucially, under Moi order continued to be a key pursuit of the state.
-In other words Kenya did not fall apart under the pressure of clamor for political reform like most of its neighbors did.
+In other words Kenya did not fall apart under the pressure of demands for political reform like most of its African peers did.

 Multipartyism was reintroduced and elections held in 1992.
 Moi survived with 36% of the vote.
 The opposition was divided.
 Their only victory was getting Moi to concede to term limits.
 Worst case scenario the man would only be in power until 2002.